 Alma Del Jaguar

 Drink a Margarita, save an endangered species.
-That’s the idea behind Alma Del Jaguar, new 100% Blue Weber agave blanco and reposado tequilas (both additive-free) that launched last year.
+That’s the idea behind Alma Del Jaguar, 100% Blue Weber agave tequilas (also additive-free) that launched fairly recently.
 The juice was created, in part, by spirits entrepreneur McCauley Williams, who was inspired by his uncle’s commitment to wild jaguar preservation in northern Mexico (a portion of the bottle’s proceeds go to conservation organizations).
-We tried the blanco, made using Los Altos agave, brick ovens, roller mill extraction, well water and copper pot stills.
+We particularly love the blanco, made using Los Altos agave, brick ovens, roller mill extraction, well water and copper pot stills.
 Most of the tequila is fermented from natural wild yeast, and a portion is fermented from Champagne yeast imported from France.
 It’s a nice melange of citrus, black pepper, grapefruit and orange, with an underlying grassiness and minerality.
+You can read our feature here.

 Cierto

-This additive-free tequila — a coveted category that only represents about 3% of all tequila — claims to be the “most awarded tequila in history.”
-That’s hard to prove, but the brand (new to the U.S.) did pick up four Double Golds at the 2023 San Francisco World Spirits Competition.
-And for good reason: The agave spirits here — made from estate-grown agave from the Highland of Jalisco and mature primarily in French Limousin oak casks which previously contained Cognac and Armagnac — offer a silkier mouthfeel and some wonderful notes of butterscotch, tobacco and caramel (the Private Collection Reposado is a standout).
+This additive-free tequila picked up four Double Golds at the 2023 San Francisco World Spirits Competition.
+And for good reason: The agave spirits here — made from estate-grown agave from the Highlands of Jalisco and matured primarily in French Limousin oak casks which previously contained Cognac and Armagnac — offer a silkier mouthfeel and some wonderful notes of butterscotch, tobacco and caramel (the Private Collection Reposado is a standout).

 Código 1530